 Kitchen Cabinet Shutter Materials

-When it comes to contemporary style, laminates give you the most amount of flexibility and can suit different décor themes; ranging from wood look-alike finishes to bright solid colours.
+When it comes to contemporary style, laminates give you the most amount of flexibility and can suit different décor themes, ranging from wood look-alike finishes to bright solid colours.

-A veneer is a very fine slice of natural wood that is pasted on a coarser wood or plywood substrate.
+A veneer is a fine slice of natural wood pasted on a coarser wood or plywood substrate.
 As the surface is completely natural, it gives you the same appearance as solid wood but at a fraction of the cost.

 3. Natural Wood

 If you’re willing to cough up the high costs, you can opt for natural wood shutters.
-While teak, rosewood and walnut look and feel beautiful, they are not easily available nowadays and as a result, are prohibitively expensive.
+While teak, rosewood and walnut look and feel beautiful, they are not easily available nowadays and, as a result, are prohibitively expensive.

 4. Painted Polyurethane

 The variety of colours available can make your choice difficult.
 Stick with your overall colour palette, and remember that lighter shades will open up a smaller space and make it look fresh and bright, while darker shades will make it appear smaller than it is.

 5. PVC Membrane Laminate

-- The PVC wraps itself seamlessly around the grooves and mouldings on the shutter and even around the edges, resulting in a highly durable board that will not easily get damaged.
+A polyvinyl chloride (PVC) skin is moulded all around an MDF board at very high pressure to create a membrane shutter.
+The PVC wraps itself seamlessly around the grooves and mouldings on the shutter and even around the edges, resulting in a highly durable board that will not easily get damaged.

-- Depending on the finish you choose, this can suit budgets ranging from economical to costly.
+Depending on the finish you choose, this can suit budgets ranging from economical to costly.

-- Again, the range of options available is very attractive, and you can go for a wood finish or choose from a range of colours.
+Again, the range of options available is very attractive, and you can go for a wood finish or choose from a range of colours.